 Mistakes You Should Not Make While Running a Restaurant Business

-There are a number of contributing factors that lead to the failure of a restaurant, and we have, of these blunders listed the top eleven here.
+There are many contributing factors that lead to the failure of a restaurant, and we have, of these blunders listed the top eleven here.
 Keep these in mind while running your restaurant business.